uragit/bill-download/README.md

 Make sure you have ruby, with the watir (`http://watir.com`) drivers.
 A working chrome brower setup is needed.
 Edit comcast.conf with your credentials and location of download directory.
 Run comcast_watir.rb and have at it.
+The program will download statements, voicemail, usage.